Nikolai Knyzhov: Playing career

 As a free agent, Knyzhov opted to continue his North American career in the AHL, securing a one-year contract with reigning Calder Cup champions, the Abbotsford Canucks, on 25 July 2025.

+On 8 August 2026, Knyzhov returned to the KHL as a free agent, re-joining SKA Saint Petersburg on two-year contract.

 International play

 Knyzhov was named to Russia's junior team for the 2018 World Junior Ice Hockey Championships.
 He played in five games as the team finished without a medal.